Structures of Equality book coming summer 2026!

 Jasmin: It was really difficult for the kids to even read the text.
 The kids were number pullers.

 And it went beyond decoding.
 Even when she read the problems aloud, the kids struggled with comprehension skills such as understanding what the question itself was asking.
-They couldn’t identify question words, and with many students who are Multilingual Learners (MLL), general vocabulary was a challenge.
+They couldn’t identify question words, and as with many students who are Multilingual Learners (MLL), general vocabulary was a challenge.

 Choosing Structures of Equality